 Ensure that the Desktop Central's primary server, secondary server and the remote database (if any) belongs to a same domain.
 If you have configured NAT settings to redirect all communications to a local IP, you will have to ensure that the redirected communications reach the virtual IP address.
 A virtual IP address is an IP address that is shared among multiple domain names or multiple servers and this eliminates a host's dependency upon individual network interfaces.

 All request that reaches this virtual IP will be redirected to the primary server, whenever the primary server is not reachable, the communication will be taken to the secondary server.
 The secondary server will periodically sync all the data from the primary server, so that it is up-to-date.
-You can also configure settings to receive mail notifications, whenever one of the server is down, or not reachable.
-Follow the steps mentioned below to configure Failover server:
+Upon clicking "Save" button after providing the above details, donwnload Configure_Failover_server.bat from the page that appears next.
+Copy and paste the bat file in the machine in which you are about to configure the secondary server.
+Now, follow the steps mentioned below to configure Failover server:

 Perform the following steps on the computer, where (Primary) Desktop Central server is installed: